-If unexpected self isolation can teach us anything, it is to be grateful for simple things that perhaps we sometimes take for granted.
-Our personal freedom, our health and our loved ones are the most important aspects of life I am grateful for.
-What joy I felt to be free again after those three weeks of lockdown and to catch that first glimpse of buds, blooms and flowers in the garden.
-It was magic and even if we cannot see the people closest to us for a while longer, the garden will have to suffice for now.
+If unexpected self-isolation can teach us anything, we must be grateful for simple things that perhaps we sometimes take for granted.
+Our personal freedom, health, and loved ones are the most important aspects of life I am grateful for.
+What joy I felt to be free again after those three weeks of lockdown and to catch that first glimpse of buds, blooms, and flowers in the garden.
+It was magic, and even if we cannot see the people closest to us for a while longer, the garden will have to suffice for now.

-Hurdles and obstacles are now overcome and with fresh eyes, I was pleasantly surprised to find the joys of autumn abundantly visible when we arrived home.
-Everywhere I looked were signs that the drought had broken; extremely healthy weeds, overgrown grass, puddles and wet corners in the surrounding paddocks.
-Best of all though, were the blooms on many rose plants especially the ones that were into their third year in the garden.
+Hurdles and obstacles are now overcome, and with fresh eyes, I was pleasantly surprised to find the joys of autumn abundantly visible when we arrived home.
+Everywhere I looked were signs that the drought had broken; extremely healthy weeds, overgrown grass, puddles, and wet corners in the surrounding paddocks.
+Best of all, though, were the blooms on many rose plants, especially those in their third year in the garden.
 These are and continue to be magnificent.

 “One of the most delightful things about a garden is the anticipation it provides. ” “I grow plants for many reasons: to please my eye or to please my soul, to challenge the elements or to challenge my patience, for novelty or for nostalgia, but mostly for the joy in seeing them grow.”

 Earth Angel is a rose I planted in 2017, and although it has flowered each year since this year is the first bloom cycle where the soft pink and white flowers resemble the peony shaped blooms Earth Angel is known for.
 It makes a fabulous cut flower and is also richly fragrant.